signet-framework/case-study/pages/case-study/contract_testing.md

 The main benefit of a provider-driven approach is that it gives the provider team authority over what the integration looks like.
 Whether or not this makes sense depends on the organization and the roles of the services involved.
-One situation where this is appropriate is when the provider has a large number of consumers, and it is impractical for the provider team to negotiate their API will all of them at once.
+One situation where this is appropriate is when the provider has a large number of consumers, and it is impractical for the provider team to negotiate their API with all of them at once.

 In a provider-driven model, it is less clear whether contract testing will give the provider team insight into how their API is being consumed.
 The contract describes what the provider offers, not necessarily how consumers are using it.
 Provider-driven solutions commonly support the ability for writing consumer-specific test cases in the provider contract, but this demands substantial additional effort.